The Bachelor's Degree

 The student of average ability should be able to take successfully 15-18 semester hours.
 The student should regularly consult with his/her academic advisor, but the student must know the academic requirements of his/her degree program and plan accordingly for a timely graduation.
 After consultation with the academic advisor the student will select the appropriate courses and number of credit hours to be taken each semester.
 Decisions regarding the number of hours to be taken and class scheduling will differ among students based upon many variables, e.g., academic preparedness and commitments to out-of-class activities.
-The University's web-based registration allows a student to register for up to 18 semester hours.
-The student seeking to register for more than 18 hours must take written approval from the academic dean to the Office of the Registrar.
-Students enrolled through the Office of Extended Education must obtain approval of the director to register for more than 7 semester hours.
+The University's web-based registration allows a student to register for up to 18 semester hours once classes have begun (To assure equitable access to courses, students are limited to less than 18 hours prior to the first day of classses.
+Students seeking to register for more than 18 hours must take written approval from the Academic Dean to the Office of the Registrar.
+Students enrolled through the Office of Extended Education must obtain approval of the Director to register for more than 7 semester hours.

 A student's classification is determined by the amount of credit earned or the degree for which the student is a candidate, as shown below:

 Graduate - Student enrolled for graduate study or in Brite Divinity School